KateHyoung/UTDEventData/README.md

 - citeData( ): for citing the package and data tables in the UTD server for publications
 - DataTable( ): for looking up the data table at UTD data
 - TableVar( ): for looking up the variables in a specified data table
-- pullData( ): for extracting a data set with contries and time range
+- pullData( ): for extracting a data set with countries and time range
 - getQuerySize(): for measuring the size of requested data to the server
 - sendQuery( ): for requesting specified data to the API server to extract a data set

 ****
 - returnCountry( ): creating the query block of countries
 - returnLatLon( ): creating the query block of regions with latitude and longitude
-- returnDyad( ): creating the dayd query of source and target actors
+- returnDyad( ): creating the dyad query of source and target actors
 - returnRegExp( ): creating the query of features of attributes in a data table
 - orList( ): the function for a union of the query blocks
 - andList( ): the function for an intersection of the query blocks